 - Anytime within one block of a school, daycare facility, or park

-In Los Angeles, a person legally can live in a vehicle in a commercial or other non-residential zone, but not within one block of a school, daycare, or park.
+In Los Angeles, a person legally can live in a vehicle in a commercial or other non-residential zones, but not within one block of a school, daycare, or park.
 (As an aside, the ordinance governing living in a car is set to expire in July 2019.
 The city and county are said to be exploring alternatives to the existing ordinance.)

 Ordinances do provide insights into what is considered “living” in a car.
 If one or more of these conditions exist a person can be deemed to be living in a car:

-- Possessing inside or on a vehicle items that are not associated with ordinary vehicle use, such as a sleeping bag, bedroll, blanket, sheet, pillow, kitchen utensils, cookware, cooking equipment, or bodily fluids
+- Possessing inside or on vehicle items that are not associated with ordinary vehicle use, such as a sleeping bag, bedroll, blanket, sheet, pillow, kitchen utensils, cookware, cooking equipment, or bodily fluids

 - Obscuring some or all of the vehicle’s windows